-Contacting the Team
+Contacting the department

-If you have any questions or concerns about your child, please don’t hesitate to contact a member of the Art and Technology department by leaving a message with Reception or by emailing our enquiry address.
+If you have any questions or concerns about your child, please don’t hesitate to contact a member of the Art department by leaving a message with Reception or by emailing our enquiry address.

 We aim to respond to phone calls and emails as quickly as possible, and certainly within 48 hours.
 Please bear in mind that members of staff may have a day of teaching and may not be able to respond to non-urgent matters until the end of the Academy day or the following Academy day.

 By telephone: 0121-464 2737 (main school switchboard)

 By email: email@example.com

 Food is a vital part of our daily lives and is essential for life.
 As our students become adults and have busy lives, it is easy to choose food which has been ready prepared, however, it is more nutritious and often cheaper to cook simple, delicious food.
 Learning how to cook is a crucial life skill that enables pupils to feed themselves and others affordably and well, now and in later life.

 The KS3 schemes of learning intends to instil a love of cooking in pupils while teaching nutrition, healthy eating, food provenance and the working characteristics of food materials.
 At its heart, the subject focuses on nurturing students’ practical cookery skills, providing them with a strong understanding of nutrition.

 KS3 (see Learning Journey):